nandac/letterloom/docs/manual.typ

 == Introduction

-The `letterloom` package is a user-friendly and customizable template designed to streamline the creation of professional letters.
-Whether for personal or business correspondence, it eliminates the challenges of traditional typesetting tools like LaTeX while delivering polished and professional results.
+The `letterloom` package is a user-friendly and customizable template designed to streamline the creation of professional-looking letters.
+Whether for personal or business correspondence, it eliminates the challenges of traditional typesetting tools like LaTeX while delivering polished and elegant results.

 *Key Features:*
 - *Multiple Signatures:* Effortlessly include one or more signatures for joint communications or approvals.

 - *Customizable Footnotes:* Add informative footnotes with flexible formatting options.

-- *Enclosures and Attachments:* Clearly specify additional documents included with the letter.
+- *Enclosures and Attachments:* Clearly list additional documents included with the letter.

 - *Internationalization Support:* Customize labels and text for different languages and regions.